 Build your own Twitter Bot with Kotlin

-I’ve read the extremely nice article made by Martin Erlic “How To Make a Scary Russian Twitter Bot With Java“ and I wanted to update it a bit using Kotlin.
+I read an excellent article by Martin Erlic called "How To Make a Scary Russian Twitter Bot With Java" and I wanted to update it using Kotlin.

-Unlike the original article, I would use Kotlin (as it’s a newer and more modern JVM-based language) and Gradle as the build system.
+Unlike the original article, I will use Kotlin, a newer and more modern JVM-based language, and Gradle as the build system.

-The first step is to make a Twitter Application with the user account that you want to perform the API request with.
-Creating the Twitter application will give you the API key and API secret that we’ll later use to authenticate with Twitter with our bot.
+The first step is to create a Twitter Application using the user account you want to perform the API requests with.
+By creating the Twitter application, you will obtain the API key and API secret, which we'll later use to authenticate our bot with Twitter.

-Make sure to store all keys as we’ll use them in step 4!
+4. Remember to store all the keys as we'll need them in Step 4!

-To help you skip the setup of the project, I’ve created a starter version of the project that you can clone from GitHub that contains all the required setup for our project.
-You can easily clone it from here: https://github.com/yonatankarp/twitter-bot.
+To save you time setting up the project, I've created a starter version on GitHub that contains all the necessary setups.
+You can clone it from https://github.com/yonatankarp/twitter-bot.
+You can use IntelliJ Community Edition or other tools like Visual Studio Code.

 Step 3 — Prepare Tweets and Configure Twitter4J